ByteInternet/HypernodeShopware6Helpers/README.md

 # HypernodeShopware6Helpers
 This plugin contains helpers for Shopware 6.
-These helpers can range from commands to events
+These helpers can range from commands to events.

 ## How to install
-1. Put the plugin in the `/custom/plugins` folder
+1. Put the plugin in the `custom/plugins` folder which you can find in your shopware installation folder.
 2. Execute `bin/console plugin:refresh`
 3. Execute `bin/console plugin:install`
 4. Execute `bin/console plugin:activate`